ReeseHatfield/ToDoList/README.md

 # ToDoList
-A project I made for a ToDo list application in java swing
+A simple todo list made with JavaSwing